fzago-cray/liblustre/README.md

     can return -EWOULDBLOCK so the caller should handle that condition.
 -   llapi_get_data_version is now called llapi_data_version_by_fd and
-    the last two parmeters are swapped, to put the result last.
+    the last two parameters are swapped, to put the result last.
 -   the gid given to llapi_group_lock / llapi_group_unlock is now an
     uint64_t instead of an int.
 -   hai_first and hai_next are now functions called llapi_hsm_hai_first